 Question 3: Do you have to pay VAT?

 If you are registered as a limited company, then you will not have to pay value-added tax (VAT) on the business activity that your limited company engages in.
 You must register with corporate tax three months before starting trading.
-If you have a work visa and have established your company in the UK as a non-resident, you can claim the self-employed personal allowance.
+If you have a work visa and have established your company in the UK, you can claim the self-employed personal allowance.
 The income you generate from your business is taxed if you have a work visa.
 With HM Revenue and Customs, you can register online or over the phone.
 You may also have to pay income tax in your home country.

 Question 4: How much money is required to register a company in the UK?